gabrielhipolito-dev/rc_controller/README.md

 # Garden Analyzer & Botanist
-A smart agricultural robot designed to monitor plant health and assist in garden automation.
-Utilizes sensors, a robotic arm, and wireless control to gather environmental data and interact with plants.
+This project includes a robot which uses a variety of sensors & motors to measure and provide data from your garden plants, as well as a user interface for communicating and controlling the robot.

 ---